-Intercity Transit commits to using minority, women, disadvantaged and small businesses (whether or not included in the minority, women, or disadvantaged categories) to the maximum extent possible, as outlined in our most current Disadvantaged Business Enterprise plan and 2023- 2025 Goals (in effect until September 30, 2024).
+Intercity Transit (IT) commits to using disadvantaged and small businesses (whether or not included in the minority, women, or disadvantaged categories) to the maximum extent possible, as outlined in our most current Disadvantaged Business Enterprise plan and 2023- 2025 Goals (in effect until September 30, 2025).

-Our final 2023- 2025 Disadvantaged Business Enterprise (DBE) plan and 2023- 2025 Goals are available for review.
 We began using our updated overall goal on October 1, 2022, at the start of the 3-year fiscal period.
 Intercity Transit’s overall DBE goal for FFY 2023 - 2025 is 1.5%.
-For the purpose of this program, Intercity Transit will use the rounded, weighted base figure of 1.5% of the federal dollar amount Intercity Transit expends for DOT-assisted contracts [Pattison Base Modernization project] excluding DOT funds used for the purchase of transit revenue vehicles and Intercity Transit staff time.
+For this program, Intercity Transit will use the rounded, weighted base figure of 1.5% of the federal dollar amount Intercity Transit expends for DOT-assisted contracts (Pattison Base Modernization project) excluding Department of Transportation (DOT) funds used to purchase transit revenue vehicles and offset Intercity Transit staff time.

 We remind interested firms to afford potential business partners an equal, non-discriminatory opportunity to compete for business as joint venture partners or subcontractors.
-We are interested in firms that demonstrate a commitment to equal employment opportunity and encourage firms to employ a workforce that reflects the region's diversity and adheres to its non-discrimination provisions.
+We are interested in firms that demonstrate a commitment to equal employment opportunity and encourage firms to employ a workforce that reflects the region's diversity, and practice non-discrimination.
 We encourage all such businesses to apply.

 If you feel your business has been denied a business opportunity with Intercity Transit based on discrimination, please complete our Discrimination Complaint Form.